 Mesothelioma is a deadly and frightening cancer that affects the lives of more than 2,000 new individuals each year in the U.S. alone.
 The survival rate of individuals diagnosed with any form of mesothelioma cancer other than a localized, early-stage form, remains poor.
 There are a number of factors involved in determining the life expectancy of mesothelioma cancer patients, and every patient has a unique case.
-Because medical professionals are in a constant search for advances in treatment options and ways to increase the life expectancy of mesothelioma patients, the life expectancy of a mesothelioma patient is likely to be better today than it was five years ago.
+Because medical professionals are constantly searching for advances in treatment options and ways to increase the life expectancy of mesothelioma patients, the life expectancy of a mesothelioma patient is likely to be better today than it was five years ago.

 Stage of Mesothelioma Cancer

-The stage of a mesothelioma cancer is an important indicator of how long a patient can expect to live.
-Because the symptoms of mesothelioma cancer, (in it s early stages) often resemble those of other common ailments such as bronchitis and pneumonia, many mesothelioma patients are misdiagnosed.
-Often, by the time mesothelioma is discovered, the patients are in the throes of advanced mesothelioma stages.
+The stages of mesothelioma cancer are an important indicator of how long a patient can expect to live.
+Because the symptoms of mesothelioma cancer during its early stages often resemble those of other common ailments such as bronchitis and pneumonia, many mesothelioma patients are misdiagnosed.
+Often, by the time it is discovered, the patients are in the throes of advanced mesothelioma stages.
 Life expectancy at this point may be shorter due the difficulty of treating the cancer when it is in its more advanced stages.

 Although a cure for mesothelioma cancer has not yet been discovered, there are various mesothelioma treatment options available to help improve a person’s mesothelioma prognosis.
 Life expectancy – particularly for someone who received early stage diagnosis – may be extended with the right treatment.

-If you suspect you have been exposed to asbestos and would like more information regarding testing for early stages of mesothelioma, contact mesothelioma centers today.
+If you suspect you have been exposed to asbestos and would like more information regarding testing for early stages of mesothelioma, contact us at Mesothelioma Treatment Centers today.

 Early Detection, Aggressive Mesothelioma Treatment